-The Duquesne Dukes and West Virginia Mountaineers will play a charity exhibition game in men’s basketball to benefit the Dayton Oregon District Tragedy Fund, the schools announced Friday.
+The Duquesne Dukes and West Virginia Mountaineers will play a charity exhibition game in men’s basketball to benefit the Dayton Oregon District Tragedy Fund.

 » FOOTBALL: Flyers on road again in Week 2

-The game will take place at 7 p.m.
-Nov.
-1 at WVU Coliseum in Morgantown.
+The game will take place at 7 p.m.tonight at WVU Coliseum in Morgantown.

 Duquesne’s athletic director, Dave Harper, is a 1992 Wright State graduate and Bellbrook native who served as the vice president for advancement at the University of Dayton from 2012 to 2015 when he was hired at Duquesne.